Travel guide

 eSIM for Cairo: internet from the airport to the pyramids

-You land in Cairo, want to call a taxi to your hotel, and let your family know you've arrived safely, but your card still has no signal.
-With an eSIM for Cairo, you'll have data from the moment you step off the plane, with no queues at a counter or physical SIM card.
-In this guide, we'll tell you about the coverage in the capital, how many GB you'll need for a city break, and how to activate everything before you take off.
+You land in Cairo, you want to order a taxi to the hotel and let your family know you've arrived safely, but your card still has no signal.
+With an eSIM for Cairo, you'll have data from the moment you step into the terminal, with no queues at a counter or physical SIM.
+In this guide, we'll tell you about coverage in the capital, how many GB to take for a city break, and how to activate everything before you take off.

 Does the eSIM work as soon as I land in Cairo?

 Yes.
 The eSIM is installed before you travel and connects to the Egyptian network as soon as you disable airplane mode at Cairo Airport (CAI).
-You don't need Wi-Fi to get started: in less than a minute, you'll have data to order an Uber or let someone know you've arrived.
+You don't need Wi-Fi for it to start: in less than a minute, you'll have data to order an Uber or announce your arrival.

 The key is to get everything ready from home.
 You download the profile with your usual Wi-Fi, install it, and leave it on standby.
-When you land, you just need to activate the data for that line and choose the local network.
-No need to look for a phone shop in Terminal 2 while dragging your luggage, or hand over your passport to register a prepaid card.
-If this is your first trip with this technology, it's a good idea to review how to activate an eSIM step by step before you leave.
-In Cairo, having data from minute one is more useful than it seems: the airport is about 20-25 km from the city center, and you'll want to arrange transportation without relying on anyone.
+Upon landing, you just need to activate data for that line and choose the local network.
+No need to look for a phone store in Terminal 2 while dragging your luggage, or handing over your passport to register a prepaid card.
+If this is your first trip with this technology and you're not entirely sure what an eSIM is exactly or why it's not the same as a physical card, you might want to review what a virtual eSIM is and how it works before installing anything.
+In Cairo, having data from minute one is more useful than it seems: the airport is about 20-25 km from the city center, and you'll want to arrange transportation without depending on anyone.

 eSIM for Cairo: internet from the airport to the pyramids